-Tactile learners learn by doing, moving, and touching.
+Explain that tactile learners learn by doing, moving, and touching.
 They find it hard to sit still for very long.

 Hands-on activities and games are great for tactile learners.
 Tactile learners prefer to explore the physical world around them.